ibsenquaresma/StoryTellerAI/README.md

 Request body (JSON):

 {
-  "prompt": "Write a story about friendship between animals.", "language": "en"
+  "prompt": "Tell me a story about a warrior in space.", "language": "klingon"
 }
 ````
 ```
 Response:

 {
-  "story": "Once upon a time, a rabbit and a turtle became friends..."
+  "klingon": "You are a helpful assistant.
+Always respond in Klingon language (tlhIngan Hol)."
 }
 ```